 To the best of our todays knowledge we can state that none of our products is intentionally manufactured with or using any conflict minerals in the aforementioned meaning.

 We are convinced that only managing our business according to high standards of ethics and integrity will create long-term value and enable economic success.
 Therefore, we are committed to high standards of integrity, ethical conduct, transparency, safety and corporate responsibility.

 We are operating in a framework defined by our Code of Conduct, which is binding for all employees.
-This is complemented by the Global Social Policy.
-Both – like our Values for the Environment, Safety, Health and Quality – stand for ethical-based business behaviour.
+This is complemented by Evonik's Policy Statement on Human Rights and our Global Social Policy.
+All three – like our Values for the Environment, Safety, Health and Quality – stand for ethical-based business behaviour.